-Electricity network companies are regulated natural monopolies and hence, investments by these firms are not governed by market mechanisms where decisions are normally based upon expected higher returns than the cost of capital.
-In a regulated environment such as the electricity networks, the investment behaviour of firms is strongly influenced by their regulatory framework and institutional constraints (Vogelsang, 2002; Crew and Kleindorfer, 1996).
+Electricity networks are regulated natural monopolies and investments by network companies are not governed by market mechanisms where decisions are normally based upon expected higher returns than the incurred cost of capital.
+In a regulated environment such as the electricity networks, the investment behaviour of firms is strongly influenced by the regulatory framework and institutional constraints (Vogelsang, 2002; Crew and Kleindorfer, 1996).
 The low-powered regulatory regimes such as pure "rate of return regulation" are often associated with poor incentive for efficiency.
-Averch-Johnson (1962) showed that regulated monopolies have an incentive to over-invest when the allowed rate of return is higher than the cost of capital.
+Averch-Johnson (1962) showed that regulated monopolies have an incentive to overinvest when the allowed rate of return is higher than the cost of capital.

-Incentive-based regimes such as price or revenue caps aim to overcome the efficiency problem by decoupling prices from utilities' own costs.
-However, they also give rise to new challenges regarding the level of investments.
+The Incentive-based regimes such as price or revenue caps aim to overcome the efficiency problem by decoupling prices from utilities' own costs.
+However, they give rise to new challenges regarding the level of investments.
 The issue of cost efficiency at the expense of investments or service quality has been discussed in the literature (see e.g., Giannakis et al., 2005; Rovizzi and Thompson, 1995; Markou and Waddams Price, 1999).
-In addition, when rewards and penalties are weak or uncertain, the incentives for cost reductions outweigh the inducement to maintain quality of service and investment (Burn, and Riechmann, 2004).
-Furthermore, implementing incentive regulation is complicated and an evaluation of the associated efficiency is more difficult than it is often implied (Joskow, 2008).
+Also, when rewards and penalties are weak or uncertain, the incentive for cost reductions outweighs the inducement to maintain quality of service and investment.
+Furthermore, implementing incentive regulation is complicated and evaluation of the associated efficiency is more difficult than it is often implied (Joskow, 2008).

-The empirical evidence concerning investment behaviour of firms under incentive regime is not conclusive.
-While some initially argued that incentive regulation will lead to underinvestment, subsequent empirical works demonstrated that the outcome of the incentive regulation concerning the investment behaviour can be in either direction.
-Waddams Price et al. (2002), state that a highpowered incentive regulation might lead to overinvestment.
+The empirical evidence concerning investment behaviour of companies under incentive regime is not conclusive.
+While some initially argued that incentive regulation leads to underinvestment, the later empirical works demonstrated that the outcome of the incentive regulation concerning the investment behaviour can be in either direction.
+Waddam Price et al. (2002), state that a high-powered incentive regulation might lead to overinvestment.
 Roques and Savva (2009) argue that a relatively high price cap can encourage investment in cost reduction as in an unregulated company.
-Nagel and Rammerstorfer (2008), on the other hand, show that a strict incentive regulation regime is more likely to create disincentive for investment.
-However, it is generally agreed that in incentive regulation regimes, due to the separation of firms' own cost from prices, the motivation for cost reducing investment is higher than under the rate of return regulation models (Ai and Sappington, 2002; Greenstein et al., 1995; Cambini and Rondi, 2010).
+Nagel and Rammerstorfer (2008) showed that a strict incentive regulation regime is more likely to create disincentive for investments.
+However, it is generally agreed that in incentive regimes, due to separation of firms' own cost from prices, the motivation for cost reducing investment is higher than under the rate of return regulation (Ai and Sappington, 2002; Greenstein et al., 1995).

-Thus, the main challenge of the regulator is to design the right incentives in order to prevent any systematic overcapitalisation or underinvestment.
-The ability to disallow excessive costs can help regulators achieve more efficient levels of investments which otherwise firms would tend to overinvest in risky projects (Lyon and Mayo, 2005).
+Thus, the main challenge of the regulator is to choose the right incentives in order to prevent any systematic overcapitalisation or underinvestment.
+The ability to disallow excessive costs can help regulators achieve more efficient levels of investment which otherwise firms would EPRG 1306 tend to overinvest in risky projects (Lyon and Mayo, 2005).
 However, following periods of cost disallowances there is a greater possibility of disincentive for investments.

-The regulatory opportunistic behaviour is also a concern for the regulated firms as this introduces uncertainty into the regulatory contract.
-Gal-Or and Spiro (1992), for example, argue that a sudden shift in the regulatory regime which allows for the use of cost disallowance instruments will decrease the propensity to invest.
-Thus, the presence of uncertainty in regulation influences investment behaviour of network companies.
-Under uncertainty, delaying investments may be beneficial even though a project may recover its capital costs (Dixit and Pindyck, 1994).
+The regulatory opportunistic behaviour is also a concern for the regulated firm as it introduces uncertainty into the regulatory contract.
+Gal-Or and Spiro (1992), for example, argue that a sudden shift in regulatory regime which allows for the use of cost disallowance instruments will decrease the propensity to invest.
+Regulatory uncertainty is an important issue in network industries such as electricity networks and can have serious implications for investments.
+This is because under uncertainty, delaying investments may be beneficial even though a project may indeed recover its capital costs (Dixit and Pindyck, 1994).
 There is also non-regulatory uncertainty, such as future demand, that the regulated company needs to take into consideration when deciding to invest.